The University of Texas at Dallas

 Student Organizations

-CGSA seeks to serve as the voice of the criminology graduate students, facilitate professional development, and foster relationships among students.
-We hold several events throughout the year, including a brown bag lecture series.
-At these meetings, we host different faculty members sharing their expertise on a wide range of topics, from grant writing to publishing to non-academic jobs.
-We also serve our community throughout the year.
-We are open to any criminology graduate student at UTD.
+CGSA seeks to serve as the voice of the criminology graduate students, facilitate professional development and foster relationships among students.
+CGSA holds several events throughout the year, including a brown bag lecture series.
+At these meetings, different faculty members share their expertise on a wide range of topics — from grant writing to publishing to nonacademic jobs.
+CGSA also serves the community throughout the year and is open to any criminology graduate student at UTD.

 Email: lynnev@utdallas.edu

-The GISSO Student Organization is dedicated to the promotion of scientific knowledge in the various disciplines of geography and remote sensing including but not limited to: mapping, spatial information management, and the related sciences.
-This organization fosters understanding and cooperation and to expedite the exchange of knowledge and ideas among the members and with those of other national and international organizations with similar or related interests.
-Anyone with interests in GIS/Remote Sensing and related fields is welcome to join us.
+GISSO is dedicated to the promotion of scientific knowledge in the various disciplines of geography and remote sensing including but not limited to: mapping, spatial information management, and the related sciences.
+This organization fosters understanding and cooperation and expedites the exchange of knowledge and ideas among the members and with those of other national and international organizations with similar or related interests.
+Anyone with interests in GIS/remote sensing and related fields is welcome to join.

 Email: mtr@utdallas.edu